 For each included study, one investigator extracted pertinent information about the methods, populations, interventions, comparators, outcomes, timing, settings, and study designs.
 A second team member reviewed all data extractions for completeness and accuracy.
-To provide a consistent metric for visual acuity outcome measures, results were converted to logarithm of the minimal angle of resolution (logMAR) measurements using established conversion charts.
+To provide a consistent metric for visual acuity outcome measures, results were converted to logMAR measurements using established conversion charts.70

-We assessed the quality of studies as good, fair, or poor, using predefined criteria developed by the USPSTF and adapted for this topic (Appendix B).
-Two independent reviewers assigned quality ratings for each study.
+We assessed the quality of studies as good, fair, or poor using predefined criteria developed by the USPSTF and adapted for this topic (Appendix B).71 Two independent reviewers assigned quality ratings for each study.
 Disagreements were resolved by discussion with an experienced team member.
 We included only studies rated as good or fair quality.